Mucinous Carcinoma of the Breast (Colloid Cancer)

 Mixed and Pure Mucinous Carcinoma

-On the whole, mucinous carcinoma of the breast tends to be a low to medium grade, slow-growing carcinoma.
+On the whole, mucinous cancer of the breast tends to be a low to medium grade, slow-growing carcinoma.
 However, some variants of the disease are more aggressive than others.

 If the histological evaluation reveals that mucinous elements are ‘mixed’ in with the collections of malignant cells, rather than being completely expelled to the surrounding mucous lakes, the prognosis is somewhat less favorable.

-A pure mucinous carcinoma contains no mucous within the malignant elements, and this seems to be a more favorable disposition.
+A pure mucinous cancer contains no mucous within the malignant elements, and this seems to be a more favorable disposition.

 Clinical studies demonstrate that the ‘mixed‘ presentation is more likely to metastasize to the lymph nodes.
 Other studies show that the presence of neuro-endocrine cells may be associated with the less-aggressive, ‘pure‘ carcinoma.